-I am a fully qualified Art Psychotherapist, a registered member of the Health Care Professions Council (HCPC) and of the British Association of Art Therapists (BAAT) and I adhere to the codes of conduct of these organisations.
+I am a fully qualified Art Psychotherapist and a trainee Gestalt Psychotherapist.
+I'm a registered member of the Health Care Professions Council (HCPC) and of the British Association of Art Therapists (BAAT) and I adhere to the codes of conduct of these organisations.
 I have professional liability insurance, a current DBS certificate and Safeguarding training.
 I work with children, adolescents and adults and I can also facilitate groups.

 I offer a confidential, safe and supportive therapeutic space where I encourage freedom of expression through the use of art materials to individuals who are experiencing mental, physical, social and emotional difficulties.
 The relationship between myself and the client is of central importance but also in art psychotherapy it is the three-way process between the client, therapist and the art work created that is unique.
 Over time I build a trusting therapeutic relationship with my clients helping to facilitate new perspectives that will bring about a sense of acceptance or re-evaluate situations or feelings.